 Acropolis, Parthenon Temple, Mars Hill where Paul delivered his “Men of Athens” speech, Ancient and Roman Agora, Corinth Canal, Ancient Corinth and the Bema where Apostle Paul preached, Nafpaktos, Galaxidi, Arachova, UNESCO Delphi & Museum, UNESCO Meteora Rocky, and Vergina.

 - There are so many things to do in Greece.
 See all of the best things to do in Greece from Get Your Guide

-- If you’re planning a trip to Greece, check out my Greek posts here and listen to the Trip Anthropologist podcast series.
+- If you’re planning a trip to Greece, check out all the Greece articles here and listen to the Trip Anthropologist podcast series.

 - Greece is a land of ancient societies and ruins read about how to visit the best ones here with Best Ancient Ruins in Greece.

 - Plan your trip to Greece with practical info on the legal drinking age in Greece, tipping in Greece, and how to say thank you in Greece.

 - If you’re planning a trip to Athens, see my comprehensive guide to Athens Ruins: Ancient Greek Sites of Athens